What are Lanes in React source code?

 3. Lane priority - to mark priority of work

-In my youtube video about setState, we’ve known that a fiber holds a linked list of hooks, and for state hook, it has a update queue which would be run during update(re-render).
+From my youtube video about setState(), we know that a fiber holds a linked list of hooks, and for state hook, it has a update queue which gets run during update(re-render).

 Here is the code where an update is created(source)